Gavin Bone: Wicca and Neopaganism

 He has trained as a registered nurse and has studied complementary healing methods such as reflexology.
 He was initiated into Seax-Wica in 1986, and was involved in the revival of British/Anglo-Saxon traditional shamanism in the late 1980s through a web site called PaganLink.
 He is currently developing the theory that Wicca may have some roots in tribal shamanistic healing traditions, as opposed to medieval ritual magic.

 Bone first met Janet Farrar and Stewart Farrar in 1989 at a Pagan camp at Groby, near Leicester, where they became friends.
 He accompanied them on a tour to the United States in 1992, and after their return he moved to Ireland and became their business partner.
 He joined the Farrars as part of a "polyfidelitous relationship", and they continued their personal and professional relationship since Stewart's death on 7 February 2000.
 He co-authored several books with the Farrars, and he is the production manager for their videos.
 He also set up their website in 1996, which has become the “Pagan Information Network”, a contact network for Pagans across the Republic and Northern Ireland, for which Bone and Janet Farrar are the primary coordinators.

 Bone and Janet Farrar are currently active members in the Aquarian Tabernacle Church of Ireland, and have links with several covens in the United States, Australia, New Zealand and Europe.
 They ran a progressive coven in Ireland called Coven Na Callaighe until early 2009 which was part of Teampall Na Callaighe, which once included an open worship group Clan Na Callaighe.

 Janet Farrar and Gavin Bone handfasted in Ireland, May 2001.
 They have legally been married since March 2014.

 Early Pagan Network involvement

 Following attending Link-Up '89 (September 1989) in Groby, Leicester, Gavin became involved in Pagan Link as a contact and facilitator for Portsmouth, with his wife Tania Andrade.
 They regularly held moots in Portsmouth, in the Milton area, and from this a small coven naturally developed of no specific tradition.
 He later became a contact for the Pagan Federation as it expanded its contact network.
 He and his wife also became part of Clan Bran, which is a clan of eclectic practitioners.
-It was based in Abbots Bromley, Leicestershire before it moved to the Republic of Ireland.
+It was based in Abbots Bromley, Staffordshire, before it moved to the Republic of Ireland.